YigesMx/Transformer_FR2EN/README.md

 - matplotlib
 - seaborn

-You can install the other packages when you need them.
+You can install the other packages with latest version when you need them.

 ## Usage